 The main topics addressed in this DOT-mandated training (required per FMCSR §382.603) are random and reasonable suspicion drug testing, post-accident testing, and the evils of illegal drug use, unlawful use of prescription medicine and excessive alcohol use.
+If this is the case maybe check out how to get pot out of your system as well for more information.
 In addition to covering those topics, we also answer the most common questions and concerns about the Drug & Alcohol BASIC, like:

 - Who gets tested?